 The location is doing a great job managing their electrical plug loads.
 This report makes additional suggestions for ECMs in this area as well as energy efficient best practices.

-There are 15 computer workstations throughout the facility.
-Plug loads also include general cafe and office equipment such as microwaves, printers, and toasters.
+There are 21 computer workstations throughout the facility.
+Plug loads include general cafe and office equipment.
 There are several residential-style refrigerators throughout the building.
 These vary in condition and efficiency.